ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Content Filtering polices allow for:

-* The customisation of response on SPAM detection
+* The customisation of response on SPAM detection.
-* Marking emails as SPAM based on language detected
+* Marking emails as SPAM based on language detected.
-* Marking emails as SPAM based on the sender or sender's domain
+* Marking emails as SPAM based on the sender or sender's domain.
-* Increasing the SPAM score if certain content is present in the email
+* Increasing the SPAM score if certain content is present in the email.
-* Marking emails as SPAM if certain content is present in the email
+* Marking emails as SPAM if certain content is present in the email.

 The use of these policies allows greater management control over SPAM emails.